 English cocker spaniels are a tad smaller than their springer spaniel cousins; males grow to be 16–17 inches tall and 28–34 pounds, while females stay around 15–16 inches and 26–32 pounds.

-"When you've got an athlete dog like that, you've got to make sure you're getting them out to burn off that energy,” Riordan says.
-“If you're not doing that, you'll get a frustrated dog."
+"When you've got an athlete dog like that, you've got to make sure you're getting them out to burn off that energy," says Dennis Riordan, DVM, of the Riordan Pet Hospital in Des Moines, Iowa.
+"If you're not doing that, you'll get a frustrated dog."

 Add all this up, and it means that an English cocker spaniel can thrive wherever you live, as long as you are able to tend to his exercise and companionship needs.
 Daily activity will be a welcome addition to any English cocker's life.
 A game of fetch, a trip to the dog park, or some supervised backyard time will keep this breed happy.
 They are also natural runners with a high level of stamina and, once they are over a year old, English cockers would be happy to go for a jog with you.

-English cocker spaniels tend to be low-maintenance dogs, except when it comes to brushing.
+English cocker spaniels tend to be low-maintenance dogs … except when it comes to brushing.
 English cockers have a double coat, which means under that long, silky hair is a thicker, dense undercoat that needs a lot of TLC.
-Give your English cocker a good but gentle brushing at least two to three times a week to keep their hair free of mats and tangles, and to keep the majority of the hair they shed off your floor.
+Give your English cocker a good but gentle brushing at least two to three times a week to keep their hair free of mats and tangles—and to keep the majority of the hair they shed off your floor.

-Aside from obesity, the most common health issues for English cocker spaniels include progressive retinal atrophy, renal failure, and hip dysplasia.
+Aside from obesity, Riordan says the most common health issues for English cocker spaniels include progressive retinal atrophy, renal failure, and hip dysplasia.
 But that doesn't mean your pup will develop these conditions.
 With an eye towards a good diet, regular exercise, and regular checkups, you can help keep your dog happy and healthy.